11. pyxc: Statement Blocks

 }

-ParseForStmt creates a LoopScopeGuard for the loop variable:
+ParseForStmt creates a LoopScopeGuard only when the loop introduces a new

 string VarName = IdentifierStr;